Joseph Agassi

 Agassi taught in the Department of Philosophy of the University of Hong Kong from 1960 to 1963.
 He later taught at the University of Illinois, Boston University, and York University in Canada.
 He had dual appointments in the last positions with Tel Aviv University.

 Personal life and death

+Agassi was born into a Haredi family who lived in Jerusalem's Buchari neighborhood.
+In his youth studied in the Mercaz haRav yeshiva in Jerusalem.
+Later he left religious life.

 He was married to Judith Buber Agassi – Martin Buber's granddaughter – from 1949 until her death in 2018.
-Together they had two children, Aaron, and Tirzah, who died of cancer in March 2008.
+Together they had two children, Tirzah, who died of cancer in March 2008, and Aaron.
 Agassi resided in Herzliya, Israel.
 Tirzah's name, when she was a child, was often used by Popper in his dictum "Write it for Tirzah!" to explain his view that everyone has the duty to write in a clearly and easily understandable language.
 Agassi died on 22 January 2023, at the age of 95.

 Philosophy

 Agassi's prime interest was in science, metaphysics, and politics.
 He took it that philosophy is nothing if not rationalist.
 For over fifty years he studied the rationality of science, metaphysics, and democratic politics.

 An advocate of Popper's philosophy with variations, Agassi ignored many of the problems that concern some philosophers of science, chiefly that of theory choice.
 The problems of the philosophy of technology engaged him, including the problem of choosing scientific theories and ideas worthy of application and implementation.